 In 2001, there were roughly 500 RECON billets within the USMC.
 Today, there are more than 2,000 RECON Marines, which demonstrates the necessity for RECON units within the USMC in today's warfare climate.
-When MARSOC was created it left a hole in the USMC Special Operations Capable forces as two Force RECON companies were changed into MARSOC.
+When MARSOC was created, it left a hole in the USMC Special Operations Capable forces as two Force RECON companies were changed into MARSOC.
 Force RECON have since rebuilt and are fully operational with the Marine Expeditionary Force.
 The major difference between MARSOC and Force RECON is that MARSOC is under the command of Special Operations Command (SOCOM), whereas Force RECON works directly for the USMC Marine Expeditionary Force Commander.

-RECON MISSION: The mission of Force RECON is to conduct amphibious reconnaissance, deep ground reconnaissance, surveillance, battle space shaping, and limited scale raids in support of the Marine Expeditionary Force (MEF), other Marine air-ground task forces, or a joint force.
+RECON MISSION: The mission of Force RECON is to conduct amphibious reconnaissance, deep ground reconnaissance, surveillance, battle-space shaping and limited scale raids in support of the Marine Expeditionary Force (MEF), other Marine air-ground task forces or a joint force.

-From the Marine Corps Website:
+From the Marine Corps website:

 "It's the commander's decision on whether or not to employ these assets," said Lt.
 Col. Sam Porter, the acting G-2 operations officer for I MEF.
 "We provide the best assessment keeping with the commander's intent.
-When the commander gives the thumbs up, we employ those assets accordingly, and force recon is a great asset to have.
+When the commander gives the thumbs-up, we employ those assets accordingly, and force recon is a great asset to have.
 They can go places a lot of people can't go."

 It's these unique capabilities that make recon so valuable.
 Where other sources can be from more of a distance or human sources, recon gets right to the fine details.

 "We give the commander eyes forward of friendly lines," said Staff Sgt.
-Jonathan E. Wood, the acting operations chief for 3rd Force Reconnaissance Company and a Pensacola, Fla., native.
+Jonathan E. Wood, the acting operations chief for 3rd Force Reconnaissance Company and a Pensacola, Florida, native.
 "One of our fortés is being extremely covert and able to get very close to the enemy without being detected, though we do have a limited direct interdiction capability."

 Before Recon Marines can go out, however, there is a lot of preparation, including many briefs.
 Most notably, the confirmation brief finalizes Marines' preparation for the mission as they check and pack their gear.

 Working on either side of the intelligence spectrum is valuable to the commander's plan.
-With an innate understanding of the enemy, he can make more well-informed decisions having all the knowledge that can be attained through these assets.
+With an innate understanding of the enemy, he can make more well-informed decisions by having all the knowledge that can be attained through these assets.

-"We've got many Marines who are so good at their technical jobs and are working hard, away from their families, not only on deployments but on exercises like this as well," said Porter, a West Chester, Pa., native.
+"We've got many Marines who are so good at their technical jobs and are working hard, away from their families, not only on deployments but on exercises like this as well," said Porter, a West Chester, Pennsylvania, native.
 "Without them, a lot of the things we do might not be attainable because they are just that important.
 They deserve the gratitude of a nation."